 If lead generation is the ultimate goal, marketing automation is the ultimate method.

 Marketing automation, while not an easy thing to master, can be an incredibly powerful tool in your arsenal.
 It’s becoming so popular that 83,000 companies are using the 10 biggest platforms alone.

 Marketing automation brings a new and exciting dynamic into the world of lead generation for three reasons:

-- You can automate your marketing messages: This is an obvious benefit, seeing as “automation” is in the title.
+This is an obvious benefit, seeing as “automation” is in the title.
 But the ability to configure certain emails to send out after certain actions (like signing up for your blog or downloading an e-book) makes this an undeniably awesome feature.

-- You can automate (and simplify) your lead-scoring process: Organizations that have a lead-scoring strategy experience a 77% boost in lead-generation ROI.
+Organizations that have a lead-scoring strategy experience a 77% boost in lead-generation ROI.
 Assign different content types different lead scores and watch them travel down the pipeline right into your sale team’s lap.

-- You can track it all: You can’t measure a return if you don’t have the proper way to track it.
+You can’t measure a return if you don’t have the proper way to track it.
 Marketing automation, with all its bells and whistles, also comes with the tools to capture all the right insights you need to make better decisions in the future.

 Marketing automation is also helping organizations find better alignment between marketing and sales, making it a good fit for a robust lead-generation strategy.
 Though it might be a bit of an undertaking, it’s turning out to be a lead-generation juggernaut.

 [FREE DOWNLOAD: Pros and Cons for 6 Popular Marketing Automation Platforms]